SelfMagician/Magic/index.md

 -   Entry Warning: Body has 9 holes through which Cords and Soul fragments enter and exit.
 Causes manipulation of Mind and Body, avoid manipulation.
 -   Entry Warning: Self Soul can be bonded with Non-Self Soul and be manipulated, avoid manipulation.
 -   Entry Warning: Self can be manipulated by Cords and Soul fragments in Brain, avoid manipulation.

-## Directives:

--   Consent is priority.
--   Battle with honor.
--   Do not compare Self.
--   Do not infiltrate.
--   Do not enslave.
--   Do not lie.
--   Do not hurt life.
--   Do not beg.

 ## Spheres:
 ![Etheric Body](https://raw.githubusercontent.com/SelfMagician/SelfMagic/main/Etheric-Body.JPG)